-I still have close friends from my fifteen years at the Dalton School.
+I still have a group of close friends from my 15 years at the Dalton School.
 I was the photography editor of our newspaper and packed my schedule with art and science.
-After school I volunteered at an animal shelter and rode horses in Central Park.
-I was a book junkie too.Although not free of angst, my teen years were a lot of fun.
-There was so much to do in a big city and no need to drive.
+Wishing I had a dog, I volunteered at an animal shelter.
+On weekends we danced at clubs, skipping the party scene at school.
+Manhattan was a fun place to be a teen.

-In 2007-8 we moved back to England when my husband took a sabbatical at Oxford University.
-Our son was a day boy at Abingdon, a boarding school for boys, and our daughter learned how to play cricket at the local state school.
-We visited relatives in the West Country.
-I'm currently working on a young adult novel inspired by our experiences on the British Isles.
-My teenaged children help me get the voice right.
-Read more about our Sabbatical in England on my blog.
+Several years ago, my family took a sabbatical at Oxford University.
+My son was a day boy at Abingdon, a boarding school for boys, and my daughter learned how to play cricket at the local state school.
+We visited my husband's family in the rural West Country.
+Inspired by our experiences, I wrote a YA novel about culture clash, romance, and cricket.
+Read more about my Sabbaticals in England on my blog.

 This academic year I’ve joined my husband on a two-country sabbatical.
 In Japan I gathered material for a YA novel about a Maine girl who goes to Tokyo for a manga internship.
 Back in England, I’ve been updating my British YA novel.
 Living in a foreign country makes you see home and the rest of the planet from a fresh perspective.
 My favorite books transport the reader to another world.